 Campers enjoy a variety of activities in the evenings.
 Here are a few:

-Learn more about camp director Melanie Parks and her staff.
+Learn more about camp director Nathan Wyman and his staff.

 Note: All times are subject to change.
-Please check the camper letter that you will receive about one month before the start of camp to confirm the information.
+Be sure to check the camper letter that you will receive about one month before the start of camp to confirm the information.